No stitches for Stephen

 But then, Jared decided it would be fun to dive bomb his cousin and jump onto the trampoline while Stephen was still on it.
 When he did, Stephen was catapulted into a tree.

-As Stephen opened his arms to grab the tree, his underarm was pierced by the end of a broken off limb and he was impaled.
+As Stephen opened his arms to grab the tree, his underarm was pierced by the end of a broken off limb sticking out from the trunk and he was impaled.

 Seeing him stuck, and injured, the other children moved the trampoline under Stephen, climbed up, pulled him off the tree and brought him inside.